 – Is Agreed Value or Indemnity Value right for me?

-By and large dependant on the nature of your income, if your income is stable or fluctuates.
+By and large dependent on the nature of your income, if your income is stable or fluctuates.

 – What is Agreed Value Income Protection?